CongducPham/LowCostLoRaGw/README.md

 Connect a radio module to Raspberry
 ===================================

 You have to connect a LoRa radio module to the Raspberry's GPIO header.
-Just connect the corresponding SPI pin (MOSI, MISO, CLK, CS).
+Just connect the SPI pin (MOSI, MISO, CLK, CS) of the radio module to corresponding RPI's pin #19, #21, #23 and #24 respectively.
 Of course you also need to provide the power (3.3v) to the radio module.
-You can have a look at the "Low-cost-LoRa-GW-step-by-step" tutorial in our tutorial repository (https://github.com/CongducPham/tutorials).
+We use RPI's pin #17 (next to MOSI) for that purpose but any other 3.3v pin can do.
+It is advised to also connect the radio module RESET pin to RPI's pin #11.
+Note that we are referring to the RPI's physical pin number as shown [here](https://pinout.xyz/pinout/ground#).
+You can have a look at the "Low-cost-LoRa-GW-step-by-step" tutorial in our tutorial repository (https://github.com/CongducPham/tutorials) to see all these steps in image.

 Install the low-level LoRa gateway
 ==================================